kennie747/chemondis_weather_project/README.md

 This is a complete working solution for checking the weather condition in any city.

-I had some challenges with the very last component of the requirements, that is, getting a response from the Redis Cache container after containerizing the respective services through docker-compose.
-Hence I have not been able to achieve the last requirement of "a working docker-compose setup, so the app can be run with one command"
+I had some challenges with the very last component of the requirements, that is, running the program by using docker-compose.
+The Redis Cache fails to respond to connection requests after containerization and running with docker-compose.
+So, while the program runs with the docker-compose instruction, an error occurs while trying to perform caching.

 While running the application with docker-compose has been plagued with the redis server refusing to respond to requests, the application itself is complete and running fine if executed in the following steps: